WhiteHoodHacker/whitehoodhacker.net/content/posts/2021/10/04/the-big-rick/index.md

     </figcaption>
 </figure>

 On April 30th, 2021, I rickrolled my high school district.
 Not just my school but the entirety of Township High School District 214.
-It's the second-largest high school district in Illinois, consisting of 6 different schools with over 11,000 enrolled students.
+It is one of the largest high school district in Illinois, consisting of 6 different schools with over 11,000 enrolled students.

 This story isn't one of those typical rickrolls where students sneak Rick Astley into presentations, talent shows, or Zoom calls.
 I did it by hijacking every networked display in every school to broadcast "Never Gonna Give You Up" in perfect synchronization.
 Whether it was a TV in a hall, a projector in a classroom, or a jumbotron displaying the lunch menu, as long as it was networked, I hacked it!